Pinterest is amazing for growing blog traffic.

 You can look at my Pinterest Page for examples.
 Notice how my pins match and look like they’re from the same brand.
 If you scroll down to the bottom, you’ll see the pins are a little different.
 That’s because they are old.
 What you want to do, is create images that people can tell right away are from you.
 So, use the same fonts and try to keep the images similar looking.

 3. Create Your Profile Page

 Create a ton of boards that match up with what you do.
-For example, I’m a finance blogger, so I have a lot of boards about money topics.
-The more boards you have the better.
+For example, I have tons of boards about personal development, money, and blogging/business.
+The more boards you have, the better.
 Create boards that are very niched-down.
 For example, don’t create a “money” board, instead create five boards about specific money topics.
 The more detailed the board, the better.

 Make your board covers look like a magazine (think Instagram).
 You can see that all of my boards are pink.
 You don’t have to choose one color necessarily, but think of your profile page as a magazine.
 What do you want that magazine to look like?
 Make it inviting and reflective of your brand.

 It used to be that the biggest and fastest way to increase your traffic was through Pinterest group boards.
 This is no longer the case, necessarily.
 Group boards are still playing a part, but it’s a small part.
 Because of that, it’s increasingly difficult to join group boards and the payoff isn’t as great.